How to Pick the Best Liposomal Vitamin C (Plus Risks + Benefits)

 But how do we know which products are "true" effective liposomal vitamin C ?

 The term “liposomal” is not well defined, however, as opposed to the term “liposome”.

 A liposome is a spherical structure made out of a shell formed by phospholipids and surrounded by water.
 At the center of a “liposome” is usually a main ingredient, like vitamin C or glutathione, also suspended in water.

 “Liposomal” does not mean “liposome” — these terms are not one and the same.
 The term liposomal is sometimes loosely used to mean “containing fat”.

-Because of this , some products labeled as “liposomal vitamin C” don’t utilize “liposome” delivery at all.
-Instead, they simply contain lipid (fat) in the form of a fatty acid weakly bound to vitamin C.
+Because of this , some products labeled as “liposomal" vitamin C don’t utilize “liposome” delivery at all.
+Instead, they simply contain a lipid (fat) and some vitamin C. The lipid form that some supplements use is not even a phospholipid, they can simply be in the form of a fatty acid.